staticdeploy/staticdeploy/website/docs/guides-deploying-staticdeploy-with-docker.md

 - `MANAGEMENT_HOSTNAME` _(required)_: the hostname at which the Management
   Console and API will be served

-#### Routing configurations

 - `ENABLE_MANAGEMENT_ENDPOINTS`: whether to enable or not the Management Console and API.
 Defaults to `true`
+- `MAX_REQUEST_BODY_SIZE`: the max size of accepted request bodies, which mainly limits the size of (base64-encoded) bundles that can be uploaded.
+Defaults to `100mb`

+#### Routing configurations

 - `HOSTNAME_HEADER`: the header from which to retrieve the hostname of requests for static assets.
 By default `Host` - or `X-Forwarded-Host` if present - are used.
 Some proxies however use other headers to pass the information upstream